simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

-Another popular model for a parallel platform is that of a set of homogeneous hosts connected to a shared communication medium, a backbone, with some finite bandwidth capacity and on which communicating host pairs can experience contention.
+Another popular model for a parallel platform is that of a set of homogeneous hosts connected to a shared communication medium, a backbone, with some finite bandwidth capacity, and on which communicating host pairs can experience contention.
 For instance: